Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 The older brunette first ensured they knew how to read and write not only in Cyrillic but several other Slavic languages first, then branched out into teaching them to speak in different languages as well as what Sonya recognized as basic geography, Soviet Union's variations and then foreign law, their own Thieves' Code they were being 'asked' to uphold, basic forgery in the guise of 'art', a very selective series of chemistry lessons, and mathematics.

 Apparently neither girl could go to the public schools available as that would just allow the uchastkovyi, a cross between a Sheriff and a Constable but a local resident to their part of the city, to pick them out as Mafiya members before they ever stole their first mark.
-The two girls would eventually become known to the Militsiya, and possibly the KBG, but Arseniy was of the opinion that the later that occurred the better.
+The two girls would eventually become known to the militsiya, and possibly the KBG, but Arseniy held the opinion the later that occurred the better.

-They also got to see a lot of the other girls they would eventually be working with then, as the woman who ran the ballet school was a minor Mafiya member's wife who didn't mind teaching more Mafiya girls to dance even if they never did go professional.
+They also got to see a lot of the other girls they would eventually be working with then, as the woman who ran the ballet school was a minor clansman's wife who didn't mind teaching more Mafiya girls to dance even if they never did go professional.

-Late afternoon was when the girls occasionally got to see Dmitriy again, as well as a large number of all the other children also in their neighborhood there for training.
-That was more recognizable training in skills a thief needed to know that Arseniy handled for all of them, pickpocketing, lockpicking, safecracking, hot wiring both automobiles and security systems, how to lose a tail, how to fence what you stole, and the like.
-Every now and again when the older criminal wasn't available due to whatever they would go to a different location that seemed centralized to their various foster homes for combat training under a man called Aleksandr, for small arms, knives, and whatever else anyone wanted to learn to use.
+Late afternoon was when the girls occasionally got to see Dmitriy again, as well as all the other children also in their neighborhood there for training and not more domestic reasons.
+That was more recognizable training in skills a thief needed to know that vor Arseniy handled for all of them; pickpocketing, lockpicking, safecracking, hot wiring both automobiles and security systems, how to lose a tail, how to fence what you stole, and the like.
+Every now and again when the older criminal wasn't available due to whatever they would go to a different location that seemed centralized to their various foster homes for combat training under a man called vor Aleksandr, for small arms, knives, and whatever else anyone wanted to learn to use.

 Then the two young girls had dinner with their two 'foster parents', and the rest of the evening was left to practice whatever skills they wanted before bed.

 There was no real schedule to anything.
-There were frequent days when either Lisa or Arseniy weren't available and some rare occasions when neither were around for a day or three.
-Sonya and Tatiana were encouraged to do whatever appealed to them during those times, but while the older redhead was content to crack safes or work on her vocabulary in different languages the younger blonde liked to take a book on whatever was handy and escape their foster home to explore some of Moscow or get a bench somewhere quiet.
+There were frequent days when either Lisa or vor Arseniy weren't available and some rare occasions when neither were around for a day or three.
+Sonya and Tatiana were encouraged to do whatever appealed to them during those times, but while the older redhead was content to crack safes or work on her vocabulary in different languages the younger blonde liked to take a book on whatever was handy and escape their 'foster home' to explore some of Moscow's less traveled streets or get a bench somewhere quiet.

-It was a beautifully austere if cold city, and always somewhat colorful with something new to investigate as long as she looked.
-Some industrial pollution and cookie cutter architecture, but she didn't think it was any worse than America's manufacture suburb hellscapes or even the Rust Belt.
+It was a beautifully austere if cold city, and always somewhat colorful with something new to investigate if she just looked.
+Some industrial pollution and cookie cutter architecture that tarnished the view fast, but she didn't think it was any worse than America's manufacture suburb hellscapes or even the Rust Belt of ruined factories a little south of where Rachel once/would live.

 Tatiana tended to act like an older sister she never wanted, a high-maintenance one that demanded attention when she could, so she wasn't all that sold on the character of what could charitably be called her first real 'girlfriend'.
 The redhead also got a little jealous of the younger girl's skills, because hers were a little more immediately useful than safe cracking or forgery.

 Lisa was more of an elder sibling-type role model, mostly because the woman didn't like being called 'aunt'.
-She was a cheerful early riser that didn't care if they swore or bitched as long as they did what she set them to do.
+She was a cheerful early riser that didn't care if they swore or bitched if they did so while doing what she set them to do.

-It was also because of him that Sonya was allowed to wander on the rare occasions she had free.
+It was also because of him that Sonya could wander on the rare occasions she had free.
 He had said it was alright and not even Lisa went against what he said when he wasn't home.

 It was on one said occasions that she ran into something unusual, rather someone unusual, that clued her in to something being a little skewed from the reality she recalled in the bizarre dream-life of Rachel's she once lived through.

-Three years into her life in Moscow, in the fall of her seventh year and a decent budding thief in the making, Sonya met Cherep.
+Three years into her next new life in Moscow, in the fall of her seventh year and a decent budding thief in the making, Sonya met Cherep.

 He was mainly a little annoyed at the questions she kept pestering him with, but she was more than a little fascinated and too curious to care.

 Purple wasn't a natural coloring, yet his hair was bright ass purple.
-Even his eyebrows and eyelashes were the same blatant shade of eye-popping purple, including the hair on his arms.
+Even his eyebrows and eyelashes were the same blatant shade of eye-popping violet, including the hair on his arms.

 "Why does everyone keep asking that?"
-He asked the sky not three minutes after meeting her, and even if it wasn't directed to her Sonya answered him anyways.
+He asked the shockingly clear fall sky not three minutes after meeting her, and even if it wasn't directed to her Sonya answered him anyways.

 "Probably because they want to know what dye they can use to get your hair coloring.
 It's pretty neat, really."
 While Cherep gaped at her, for what reasons the tiny pickpocket didn't care to know, she plucked out a strand of his chin-length hair to inspect the root.